lynnaloo/xtuple-vagrant/demo/source/README.md

     vagrant up

-- Vagrant will automatically run a shell script to install git and the xTuple appliction
+- Vagrant will automatically run a shell script to install git and the xTuple application

 Connect to the virtual machine via ssh*: